Texas State Treasurer

 Texas State Treasurer was an elected constitutional officer in the executive branch of the state government of Texas, responsible for overseeing the financial operations of state government.
 The position was established in the Constitution of 1876.
-It was abolished in 1996.
+It was officially abolished on August 31, 1996.

 History

 The office of State Treasurer superseded a similar office in the Republic of Texas.
 The Treasurer had a four-year term as head of the State Treasury Department.
 Duties were divided between the State Treasurer and the Texas Comptroller of Public Accounts.
 Over time, the Texas Legislature transferred most of the Treasurer's functions to the Comptroller's office.

 The last State Treasurer, Martha Whitehead, successfully campaigned for office in 1994 on the premise of abolishing the position and transferring its few remaining duties to the Comptroller's office.
 Detractors to Whitehead's plan, including Republican opponent David Hartman, favored expanding the Treasury by having it assume the duties of several other state agencies, including the Public Finance Authority and the Pension Review Board, possibly saving more money.
 Whitehead said in the event voters kept the office open she would have served the whole four-year term.
 Whitehead, a Democrat, won by a narrow margin—50.29 percent to Hartman's 49.7 percent of 4,145,981 votes cast statewide.
 Whitehead successfully campaigned the Legislature for a constitutional amendment in 1995 to formally abolish the Treasurer's office, which was approved by voters in November of that year.
-By 1996, the Comptroller had taken over the Treasurer's few remaining duties, and the treasury department was formally closed in 1996.
+By 1996, the Comptroller had taken over the Treasurer's few remaining duties, and the treasury department was formally permanently closed on August 31, 1996.